Family Dispute Resolution (FDR) is a mediation service, which is part of the wider Family Justice system delivered by the Ministry of Justice.

 Anyone involved in a dispute about the care of children can go to FDR.
 The focus of FairWay’s FDR service is to help parties build a better understanding of their children’s needs, and a better co-parenting relationship.
 Our FDR mediators’ emphasis is on building parties’ communication skills, which will help you make your own joint decisions for your children in the future.

 FDR mediation is free of charge if you qualify for government funding.
-If you do not qualify for full funding, you will still be able to access FDR at a total cost of $897 including GST, by using FairWay FDR mediators.
+If you do not qualify for full funding, you will still be able to access FDR at a cost of $448.50 per person including GST, by using FairWay FDR mediators.
 To find out whether you qualify for government funding call us on 0800 77 44 20 and talk to one of our Resolution Coordinators.

 Where to start